TsuyoshiUshio/Security-Bot/README.md

 </a>

 # General Idea
-The general idea of the Security Bot is, through the Pull Request Validation, we can scan source code and find several issues by several 3rd party services.
+The general idea of the Security Bot is, through the Pull Request Validation, we can scan source code and find several issues produced by several 3rd party services.
-This bot decorate pull request with all of these issues as a pull request comments.
-It centerlize the issue on a Pull Request so that Developer can handle oll of issues in one place.
-Also, you can invoke a command just reply a comment. for example, suppress false-positive, or create work item.
+This bot will decorate the pull request with all of these issues as pull request comments that will need to be resolved in order for the merge to be approved.
+It centralizes the issue/s on a Pull Request so that a developer can handle all of the issues in one place.
+You can also invoke a command by just replying to a comment. e.g. suppressing false-positives or creating work items by replying "suppress false positive" or "create work item".
-It help developers and handle all of the security issue in one place.
+It can help developers and handle all of the security issue in one place.

 # Feature